aminbnd/printf/README.md

 How to use the _printf function:

-To use the printf function, compile all the .c files in the repository and include the "holberton.h" header file" whith main function
+To use _printf function, include the "holberton.h" header file with any main function and compile all the .c files

 Example of main function using the _printf_function: